Wondering if Expedition Everest is too scary for your group? Fear not, we’re here to help!

 Expedition Everest is one of the more scary and intense rides at Disney World.
 The loud sounds, quick maneuvers, high speeds and drops can be overwhelming for non-thrill seekers.
 Disney doesn’t recommend the ride for small children.

 With that said, the “scary” factor of Expedition Everest may be on par with that of the Tower of Terror or Rock ‘n’ Roller Coaster in Hollywood Studios; both are more geared towards fun-loving teens and adults.
 Neither are thought to be terrifying, rather more intense than other rides at Disney.

 Expedition Everest is one of the only rides in Walt Disney World that we would deem a true roller coaster in that it has a traditional steel rail build with many thrilling drops, turns and other similar effects – but it does not feature inversions.

 In our book, Expedition Everest is in the very top tier of Disney rides.
 It ranks high on our monster list of 110 Things You Must Do at Disney World.

-We always try to include Expedition Everest in our Fastpass+ plans when visiting Animal Kingdom and consider it to be the best thrill ride in the park, next to Avatar Flight of Passage.
+We always recommend Expedition Everest in our Fastpass+ plans when visiting Animal Kingdom and consider it to be the best thrill ride in the park, next to Avatar Flight of Passage.

 Still not sure if this is the ride for you?
 Check out the information below to get a better idea of the full experience.